 A natural cedar shake roof draws the eye and the imagination for good reason.
-They have been used on woodland cottages, oceanfront homes and European mansions for over a century and instantly add a romantic style to any home they are installed on.
+They have been used on woodland cottages, oceanfront homes, and European mansions for over a century and instantly add a romantic style to any home they are installed on.

-Some of the non-wood options have been:
+Some of the non-wood options include:

 - Fiber cement

-The primary reason these materials have missed the mark is because they have not been able to produce the genuine look of real cedar with its richness of texture, dimension, and diverse patterns.
+The main reason these materials have missed the mark is because they have not been able to produce the genuine look of real cedar with its richness of texture, dimension, and diverse patterns.
 In addition, they often appear too shiny, making them look cheap.